rbleattler/mdop-docs/mdop/appv-v5/how-to-sequence-a-new-application-with-app-v-51-beta-gb18030.md

     To save the package immediately, select **Save the package now**.
 Optionally, add a **Description** to be associated with the package.
 Descriptions are useful for identifying the program version and other information about the package.

     > [!IMPORTANT]
-    > The system does not support non-printable characters in Comments and Descriptions.
+    > The system doesn't support non-printable characters in Comments and Descriptions.

     The default **Save Location** is also displayed on this page.
 To change the default location, click **Browse** and specify the new location.
 Click **Create**.

 12. The **Completion** page is displayed.
 Review the information in the **Virtual Application Package Report** pane as needed, then click **Close**.
 This information is also available in the **Report.xml** file that is located in the directory specified in step 11 of this procedure.